-- 2. Network Rail is seeking to close or downgrade 25 level crossings, spread out across its network in Cambridgeshire.
-Through this Order, Network Rail seeks permission to carry out works for the removal of the crossings and for the diversion, or re-designation of the status of, certain public roads, footpaths, bridleways, restricted byways and byways open to all traffic.
+- 2. Network Rail is seeking to close or downgrade 241 level crossings, spread out across its network in Suffolk.
+Through this Order, Network Rail seeks permission to carry out works for the removal of the crossings and for the diversion of certain footpaths and a bridleway, and the re-designation of a byway open to all traffic.
 It seeks authorisation for the creation of new public rights of way and for the acquisition of land and interests in land that would be needed to enable the closure of the crossings and the diversions to rights of way. - 3.
 The scope of this Order is substantial and it is unprecedented.
 If the Order is granted, numerous local communities will be affected by the closure and the diversion of public rights of way which would take place across a whole county.
 Normally, following the usual procedures of the Highways Act 1980 ("HA 1980"), a proposal for a diversion or closure to a single public right of way would have its own order, its own consultation process and its own assessment by local people and the highway authority.
-Here, 25 such proposals are being rushed through in one go.
+Here, 24 such proposals are being rushed through in one go.